jermainlaforce/TorghostNG/README.md

-# Giới thiệu về TorghostNG
+# About TorghostNG
-TorghostNG là một công cụ bạn kết nối Internet ẩn danh qua TOR.
-TorghostNG Được gõ lại từ TorGhost bằng Python 3
+TorghostNG is a tool that make all your internet traffic anonymized through TOR proxy.Rewritten from TorGhost with Python 3